tmrgtv/rsschool-cv/cv.md

 Discord RS School: Timur Gutov (@tmrgtv)

 ## **About me**
 I work as a multimedia engineer in [ICL Services](https://icl-services.com/).
-I am engaged in the design and commissioning of conference rooms, meeting rooms, classrooms and classrooms, museums, trading floors, private houses.
+I am engaged in the design and commissioning of conference rooms, meeting rooms and classrooms, museums, trading floors, private houses.
 Programming Crestron, AMX, Kramer, Aten controllers and some KNX equipment.

 I know a bit about Excel VBA, Power Query and Power BI.
 I know the SQL language at a basic level.
 I am also learning the Go language and I know fyne.io, excelize packages.
 Interested in applying front-end knowledge in multimedia equipment and smart homes.
 Probably learning programming is my hobby.

 ## **Education**
-2011.
-Engineer majoring in "Physics and technology of optical communication" at the Bashkir State University.
+**2006-2011** Engineer majoring in "Physics and technology of optical communication" at the Bashkir State University.
-2021.
-Completed the Power BI & Excel PRO course at Netology 2022.
-Took free courses in Go at [stepik.org](https://stepik.org/course/54403/syllabus) and [Yandex Practicum](https://practicum.yandex.ru/go-basics/)
+**2021** Completed the [Power BI & Excel PRO](https://netology.ru/programs/excelpbi) course at Netology.
+**2022** Took free courses in Go at [stepik.org](https://stepik.org/course/54403/syllabus) and [Yandex Practicum](https://practicum.yandex.ru/go-basics/).

 ## **Example code from codewars**
 [Take a Ten Minutes Walk](https://www.codewars.com//kata/54da539698b8a2ad76000228/go)